DignitySAMP/vilt-webshop/README.md

 ## What is it?

 This is an extension to the [vilt stack starter kit](https://github.com/DignitySAMP/vilt-stack) that I maintain with Laravel Fortify preinstalled as well as using the recommended methodology for form control and Vue components and layouts, remniscent of the old Vue Breeze starterkit.

+> This version includes TypeScript, contrary to the [original repository](https://github.com/DignitySAMP/vilt-stack-fortify) which contains JavaScript.

 What's included (out of the box):
  - Registration